vipinagrawal25/MeMC/README.md

 **NOTE**
 In case the plot script fails to generate the plot, the main reason could be lack of [gsl-histogram](https://www.gsl.org) in your local machine.
 We suggest to use numpy or other standard libraries for the same purpose.
+We have omitted first 6000 data points to generate the histogram.
 # Data Structure

-Both the binaries `exe_start` and `exe_memc` outputs the percentage of accepted moves in second column and total energy of the configuration in respectively the second and the third column of `mc_log`.
-In the first column, we write the iterations of single Monte Carlo performed.
-In `mc_log` file written by `exe_memc` the fourth, fifth, sixth, seventh, and the eigth column respectively stores the __stretching, bending, energy due to sticking, the afm contribution and the volume__
+Both the binaries `exe_start` and `exe_memc` outputs the percentage of accepted moves in the second column and total energy in the third column of the configuration of `mc_log`.
+In the first column, we write the iteration of Monte Carlo.
+In `mc_log` file written by `exe_memc`, the fourth, fifth, sixth, seventh, and the eighth column respectively stores the energy due to  __stretching,bending, sticking, the afm contribution and the volume__.

 Apart from the `mc_log` snapshot of the positions constituting the membrane are dumped every `mc_dump_iter` step in the para file.
 We use Hierarchical Data Format